hqhs/url-shortener/README.md

 Issue: It's easy to iterate over all URLs.
 - **Option 1: Hash based algorithm with counter**:
-Hash requested URL, base64 encode it, take first N chars, check that received key is unique in database. *можешь мне это предложение перевести? не понимаю, что имеется в виду* To enforce different keys for the same URLs hash with counter technique from previous variant.
+Hash requested URL, base64 encode hash result, take first N chars, check that received key is unique in database.
+To enforce different keys for the same URLs hash use counter technique from previous variant.

 Issue: It's slows down over time.
 Let's calculate degradation speed.
 Given N=6 there are ~6^64 or ~10^50 possible keys.
 With 6 * 10^8 request/month